 Note on wood filler:

 Very often a piece of wood will have tiny (or not so tiny) voids or fissures in the grain; maybe a series of half a dozen grain pockets that form one tiny crevice, or maybe even a sharp corner, like at the top of forearm screw hole cutouts, is flawed or broken off and needs to be built up.
 Tiny voids can be left as is, or filled.
 I prefer to use laminating epoxy resin mixed with wood sanding dust as a thickener.
 Create a cup of sanding dust by holding a paper cup off the end of the belt sander and sanding down a piece of walnut.
 Do not use 5 min or 30 min. type epoxies; they cure too rubbery to sand well.
 Laminating resin dries crispy hard and sands very nicely.
 I use Tap Plastics 314 resin with the 102 fast hardener.
 Any similar product, like West Systems Marine Resin will work fine.
 Use an inexpensive digital scale from Harbor Freight or similar source to measure small amounts of resin and hardener.
+The 4 to 1 ratio is easiest calculated by zeroing out the weight of the cup, add resin, then multiply the weight by 1.25.
+The answer is the weight you need to add hardner up to.
+Use a paper or plastic cup that does not have wax.
+Dixie paper cups (but not the waxed variety) are what I use for small quantities.

 Note on Sanding Slurry/wood filler